-Chronic Kidney Disease Improvement in Research and Treatment Act of 2017 (H.R.
+Chronic Kidney Disease Improvement in Research and Treatment Act (H.R.
 2644)

 The Chronic Kidney Disease Improvement in Research and Treatment Act (H.R.
 2644) is designed to protect the delivery of high-quality care for patients with kidney disease.
 Representatives Tom Marino (R-PA), John Lewis (D-GA), and Peter Roskam (R-IL) introduced the bill in the U.S. House of Representatives supporting improvements in the research and treatment of chronic kidney disease.
 H.R.
 2644 would benefit more than 660,000 Americans living with kidney failure.
 Specifically, the legislation would: